If you could easily access what makes you happy, don’t you feel it may help you shift your mood more quickly when things look grey?

 This process will also leave you with an important tool.
 You will have your unique happiness map, which you can review every time you need a ‘pick me up’.
 You’ll know what you can do to bring more happiness in your life at that moment.

 There are 2 ways you can do this exercise.
 You can either start with a blank piece of paper or use the attached file to help you get started.
-You will also need a timer and if you want to increase the creativity process you can use color pencils.
+You will also need a timer and if you want to increase the creative process you can use color pencils.

 Blank letter size paper with HAPPINESS written in the middle or printed out diagram